-The residents of South Huron highly value a sense of community: of critical importance of is a strong commercial and industrial tax base, access to medical services, and they want to create a place where younger generations will stay or return to after completing post-secondary education.
+The residents of South Huron highly value a sense of community: critical importance is a strong commercial and industrial tax base, access to medical services, and they want to create a place where younger generations will stay or return to after completing post-secondary education.
 They value the clean air, water and healthy environment, and the safety and easily accessible amenities in their community.